 In a word, you don’t need one if you establish your business structure as an LLC.
 Nevertheless, it’s a good idea to draft one when you prepare other documents related to the establishment of your business.
 Keeping your operating agreement with the other core records of your business makes sense because of the critical procedures it details.

 Operating agreements are just one facet of establishing your Florida LLC.
-Other documents you may possibly need include contracts, non-compete and non-solicitation agreements, fiduciary responsibilities of owners, real estate and land concerns, consumer protection, and what will happen if the company dissolves.
+Other documents you may possibly need include contracts, non-compete and non-solicitation agreements, fiduciary responsibilities of owners, real estate and land concerns and what will happen if the company dissolves.
 When creating a company, try to cover all of your bases.
 If in doubt, it’s better to create these documents just in case instead of scrambling when you need one.